safdar-azeem/formash/README.md

 };
 ```

-Note: with file input type, you don't need to set the value attribute.
-It will be set automatically when you select the file.

 # Before moving to the next section, let's take a look at `useReadFile` hook

 We are also providing a useReadFile hook that will read the file and return the data as a base64 encoded string. this is useful for displaying preview of images